 BIEE’s Oxford Research Conference is a biennial research conference that seeks to understand the drivers of change in energy, both positive and negative.
 The conference is aimed at energy analysts, researchers, strategy and policy thinkers from all backgrounds, including industry, academia and research organisations, government, the finance community, NGOs and consultancies.
-BIEE conferences are renowned for the quality of their speakers, for their open, productive discussion and debate and for the diverse range of participants.
-They are forward-looking and provide a forum for sharing new thinking and ideas from across the sector.

-Want to know more ?
 Read Matt Hannon’s blog ‘ Why you should go and why youll want to come back in 2020‘

-See the outline programme
+See the full programme

 If you are not a BIEE member and would like to receive information about this and future BIEE conferences please sign up for email updates

 Sponsorship of this conference provides the opportunity to position your company at the heart of this customer driven transformation of the energy sector, and will suit companies that innovate in terms of thought leadership, customer insights, technology, and service delivery.
 It provides access to students and young professionals, and opportunities to build relationships with the academic community, to help access the much needed innovation, knowledge capital and talent our sector demands.

 We have one sponsorship opportunity left which is for our conference networking app which gives the sponsor a prominent position on the app which will be used by delegates continuously during the course of the conference.

 For more information email firstname.lastname@example.org .